Utkarsh87/dotfiles/README.md

 # dotfiles
-Backup for system config files(currently on WSL).
+Backup for system config files on WSL2 + Ubuntu 20.04 dual-boot